Gabriel Slesinger joined the Charlotte Symphony as 3rd/Associate Principal trumpet in 2019.

 A past winner of the National Trumpet Competition, he has performed with a variety of leading ensembles, including the orchestras of Atlanta, DC (National Symphony), Houston, and Utah.
 In the summer, he performs as principal trumpet with the Bravo!
 Big Sky Music Festival, and has also played as guest principal trumpet with the Charleston Symphony.

-Gabriel has had many great teachers, including Josh Keller, David Levin, and Pat Whitehead.
-At Rice, he was a student of Barbara Butler and Charles Geyer, and he has recently studied extensively with Martin Angerer.
+Gabriel’s earliest teachers were Josh Keller, David Levin, and Pat Whitehead.
+He has a Bachelor’s degree from Rice University, where he was a student of Barbara Butler and Charles Geyer, and he has also studied extensively with Martin Angerer.

 Off StageHow were you introduced to music and the trumpet?

 My parents both value music and it was important to them that my siblings and I all learn instruments.
 My two older sisters played the piano and my older brother played the violin.
 My earliest musical memories are of hearing them practice every day, overhearing their lessons and recitals, and listening to the classical station on every car ride.
 As the youngest, I think I picked the trumpet because I wanted my instrument to be louder than theirs.
 My parents are fans of Louis Armstrong and Herb Alpert, so I had a little bit of awareness of these great trumpet players before starting.

 What do you enjoy about living and working in Charlotte?